kdbanman/gump/README.md

 interesting characteristics, meander over to the cubic_init_results directory and click around.
 The seeds are much more interesting to look at as they evolve, rather than as their run statistics.
 See the readme in that directory to get them going yourself.
+Be warned, source mucking may be necessary, and the project is currently at a point where that may have unforseen terrible consequences.

 #### On Public Abominations